ckosmato/sql-data-warehouse-project/README.md

 My goal was to **practice modern data warehousing concepts** using the Medallion Architecture (Bronze–Silver–Gold), **design ETL pipelines**, and **prepare analytical models** in SQL Server.

-I followed the course material as a foundation, then expanded and documented the project in my own structure to strengthen my portfolio.

 ---

 ## 🏗️ Data Architecture